 Brainstorm ways citizens in your community can use both their physical and mental energy to benefit the local natural environment.
-Create an "environmental energizer workout plan" for yourself, choosing items from the list that utilize both your mental and physical energy.
+Then create an "environmental energizer work-out plan" for yourself choosing items from the list that utilize both your mental and physical energy.

-Photograph before and after pictures of the physical environment you're cleaning and then advertise your "environmental energizer workout plans" to others to encourage them to contribute to the well-being of your community's natural environment.
+Take before and after pictures of the physical environment you're helping and then advertise your "environmental energizer work out plans" to others to encourage them to help contribute to the wellbeing of your community's natural environment.